hipeta/cl-singleton-mixin/README.md

 ## Usage

-1. download meta-propagation (https://github.com/hipeta/meta-propagate) and move it to quicklisp local-project.
+1. download metap (https://github.com/hipeta/metap) and move it to quicklisp local-project.
 1. download this project from git.
 1. move the directory to quicklisp local-projecct directory.
 1. (ql:quickload :cl-singleton-mixin)